jannes-io/steam-workshop-downloader/README.md

 #### Running
 Run `npm run sync` inside of this folder to start downloading your selected workshop items.

+Include the `symlink` option if you wish to create a symlink from the steamCMD folder to the target directory instead of copying (`npm run sync symlink`).
+This will improve performance immensely, and saves on storage space.
+The downside is that this will not create a timestamped directory, and therefor will overwrite the mod directory.

 #### Using modlist for Arma 3 Server
 Instead of having `-mod=@mod1;@mod2` as launch param, use `-par=<outDir from config.json>\modlist`